gravitational/teleport/rfd/0009-locking.md

 `Lock`s stored (and in force), it suffices for an interaction to be matched by any one of the locks to be terminated/disabled.

-#### Relation to `User.Status` and `LoginStatus`
+#### Relation to `User.Status`

-There already exists a field of `User` resource that is used to represent a user lock in connection with failed Web UI login attempts.
-This `Status` field and its `LoginStatus` definition deal with limiting _authentication_ attempts.
+There already exists a field of `User` resource that is used to capture a user lock in connection with failed Web UI login attempts.

-The locks discussed in this RFD, however, implement a wide-ranging _authorization_ mechanism.
-It is not reasonable to impose a `Lock` in this sense (thus blocking the totality of a user's interactions, impacting even those already established based on successful authentication) in response to failed logins, even temporarily.
-Therefore, the two "locking" schemes should both be retained as they act on different levels (authn v. authz) and address complementary needs.
+This `Status` field and its `LoginStatus` definition are superseded by `Lock`.
+All of its use cases should be converted to `Lock`.

+The `Lock` approach allows to specify locks for entities that are only yet to exist or exist merely transiently (such as SSO user objects).
+It could also help with alleviating the load associated with caching `User` resources.

 #### `tctl` support